Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

-How to spot a fake job post
+How to spot a fake job posting

 Is the job description too vague or lacking in details?